 “These guitars represent a challenge,” Kramer told an assembly of incarcerated men.
 “If you accept these guitars and you sign up for our songwriting workshop, amazing things will happen.
-You’ll find a new friendship and connection with each other and yourself.
-I will be back to see how you’re doing.
+You’ll find new friendships, a connection with each other and with yourself.
+I’ll be back to see how you’re doing.
 I wish you well.”

 “It’s great to get new equipment,” said Mark “Bobby” Hill, an aspiring blues guitarist and inmate.
-He is one of several inmates who formed a band and gets together with others to regularly play the music of his rock idols Jimi Hendrix and Stevie Ray Vaughn.
+He is one of the inmates who formed a band and gets together with others to regularly play the music of his rock idols Jimi Hendrix and Stevie Ray Vaughn.
 “The guys are looking forward to this today.”

-Whether they are musically inclined or not, the inmates spent an afternoon appreciating music and laying down some licks.
+Whether they are musically inclined or not, the inmates spent an afternoon appreciating music and laying down some tunes.
 Donovan’s Echo Yard is the home to several programs that encourage creative arts including the music program.
 There are aspiring musicians ranging from blues players to rappers.

 Kramer said time moves slowly behind bars and the prisoners are not only able to learn a trade during their sentence, but they are able to learn ways to deal with their emotional challenges.
 And music can play a critical role.